FORARE IL CEMENTO

 • Wear all PPE, including hearing and eye protection.
 Keep spare PPE on hand.

-• If working at heights, ensure that adequate height multipliers, such as scaffolding, are in place.
+• If working at heights, ensure adequate height multipliers, such as scaffolding, are in place.

 • Consider how waste cores can be extracted.

-• Determine whether support is needed [the rule of thumb is that cores larger than 65mm produce enough torsional loading to require support].
+• Determine if support is needed [the rule of thumb is that cores larger than 65mm produce enough torsional loading to require support].

 • Use the shortest extension cord possible due to voltage drop.